 Taking the time to establish an agreed-upon governance model means having a set of clearly defined roles, responsibilities, policies, and procedures that will help your company to proactively manage your information technology resources in a way that maximizes business value.
-Within SharePoint, these governance policies will help guide and inform your initial environment design, your information architecture, and of course roles and responsibilities to enforce Office 365 data governance.
+These governance policies will help guide and inform your initial environment design, your information architecture, and of course roles and responsibilities to enforce Office 365 data governance.

 Clarifying your own definition